 Observations from Rikers: A German’s first visit to the island

 This blog post reflects the author's own opinion and is not an official statement.

 Series: Addressing the Overuse of Segregation in U.S. Prisons and Jails

 Gardner Fellow Danny Murillo on life after solitary

 Regardless of how much time and space I put in between myself and the Security Housing Unit (SHU) in Pelican Bay State Prison, the effects of isolation will always linger.
 My spirit resists, resiliently, the social pathologies known to “develop in prisoners who struggle to adapt to the rigors” of isolation.
 The symptoms I cannot resist seem to stem...

 Second Chance Pell Convening

 Second Chance Pell Convening event in Washington, DC, July 19, 2016

 Reducing the Overuse of Jails

 The Safety and Justice Challenge is an initiative of the John D. and Catherine T. MacArthur Foundation to reduce mass incarceration by changing the way America thinks about and uses jails.
-As part of the initiative, a network of competitively selected local jurisdictions are developing and modeling effective ways reduce the misuse of jail.
-Vera is...
+As part of the initiative, a network of competitively selected local jurisdictions are developing and modeling effective ways to reduce the misuse of jail.
+Ver...